DataDog/orchestrion/_docs/content/docs/dd-trace-go/_index.md

 ## Default configuration

 Orchestrion is complemented by the Datadog tracing library,
-{{<godoc import-path="gopkg.in/DataDog/dd-trace-go.v1">}} starting with `v1.72.0-rc.1`.
+{{<godoc import-path="github.com/DataDog/dd-trace-go/v2">}}.
 It provides compile-time integrations for many popular Go libraries; and is enabled by default when running `orchestrion pin`.

 The integrations being loaded are configured by your project's root `orchestrion.tool.go` file, which `orchestrion pin` initializes to something